remmelt/log-collector/README.md

 - redis runs redis, the logstash indexer and kibana through nginx.
 Nginx also proxies elasticsearch.
 - es1 and es2 run elasticsearch in a clustered configuration.
+- Communication with redis happens over stunnel, port 6380

 Access kibana by surfing to [http://redis.vagrant/](http://redis.vagrant/) in your browser.

+On the shipper nodes, create an stunnel to redis:6380 and output your logs to localhost:6379 (or whatever you configure in the sending end stunnel.)

-Adding an elasticsearch machine is as simple as adding it in `/etc/hosts`, the Vagrantfile and the Ansible inventory, then running the `site.yml` playbook.
+Adding an elasticsearch machine is as simple as adding it in `/etc/hosts`, the Vagrantfile, and the Ansible inventory, then running the `site.yml` playbook.
 The node will automatically join the ES cluster.

 Glassfish 4 configuration